Demi Lovato & Brad Paisley Slay ‘With A Little Help From My Friends’ For ‘Hand In Hand’

 After their performance, country superstars Faith Hill and Tim McGraw spoke to the audience watching Hand in Hand at home.
 The power couple told the story of how that same theater was under water from 2010 flooding in Tennessee and it almost brought us to tears!
 “Seven years ago this legendary Grand Ole Opry stage we’re standing on tonight was under water after historic flooding here in Nashville,” Tim said.
 “Since then this city has risen in remarkable ways, so tonight we are honored to stand hand in hand with our friends all over America to help others in Texas, Florida, the Caribbean and wherever help is needed to rise up again,” Faith said.
 “As Americans, let’s all keep this circle unbroken,” Tim added.

 But Demi, Brad, Darius and CeCe weren’t the only entertainers who donated their time to the telethon.
 Other celebs who joined in for the A-list benefit included Beyonce, Justin Bieber, George Clooney, Billy Crystal, Ellen DeGeneres, Robert De Niro, Leonardo DiCaprio, Julia Roberts, Gwen Stefani, Blake Shelton and Usher.
 Click here to see pics of Hurricane Irma.
+So far the telethon has raised over $14 million.

 Demi Lovato joining so many talented artists on the stage. ❤️ #HandInHand Listen: https://t.co/HM4a9wMg4Z Donate: https://t.co/HxImEwwhu9 pic.twitter.com/eMju0f1dU7